WORLD'S TOUGHEST ROW - ATLANTIC

 A Cornish crew, we row for Invictus Trust, educating, informing, and raising funds in support of adolescent mental health in Cornwall.

-Our crew of three is from the gig rowing community in Cornwall and former members of the Royal Navy.
-We have all lived and worked in West Cornwall, and all three of us continue to have strong ties to the County.
+Our crew of four is from the gig rowing community in Cornwall and former members of the Armed Forces.
+We have all lived and worked in West Cornwall, and all four of us continue to have strong ties to the County.

 We are very pleased to work with the Cornish charity Invictus Trust, in supporting adolescent mental health in Cornwall.
 Through this epic challenge we aim to educate, inform and raise funds for the Trust.

 Invictus Trust are a young people's mental health charity, based in Cornwall.
 The Invictus Trust was founded by the Cowburn family, following the tragic loss of their son and brother, aged 18, after a very short period of mental illness.